davidvicunap/davidvicunap/README.md

 - 👋 Hi, I’m @davidvicunap
 - 👀 I’m interested in ...
 Software Devloping
 - 🌱 I’m currently learning ...
-Python and HTML, I'm a freshamn in collage and just started learning how to code in January 2022.
+Intermediate Python, Java, and R. I'm a freshamn in college and I just started learning how to code in January 2022.
 - 💞️ I’m looking to collaborate on ...
 Anything where I can learn and grow
 - 📫 How to reach me ... email: davidvicuna1108@gmail.com
 - Insta: davidvicunap